-The commands DS-6 to DS-9 show how a simple text file “hello world” can be created, signed with the Data Server’s private key to create a DSA-SHA256 signature, and then verified.
-DS-8 creates a hexadecimal format signature which can be translated into the following XML (including conversion to Base64) for embedding in an XML file (either PERMIT.XML or the catalogue metadata as required) according to the relevant Part of S-100.
+The commands DS-5 to DS-8 show how a simple text file “hello world” can be created, signed with the Data Server’s private key to create an ECDSA-P384 signature, and then verified.
+DS-7 creates a base 64 encoded signature which can be used for embedding in an XML file (either PERMIT.XML or the catalogue metadata as required) according to the relevant Part of S-100.

 <digitalSignature>

-MEQCIHVvkGrJl0joEqmS5PCmnJW4pydisZW5gpJGoU3CUeOVAiAZvuRA0y3QDLgnzJ8Il4oFX4U40BJ36UhRBVLUFfiVwQ==
+MGQCMDP17NEJXU7gzwTQAp2lgyDzJd1agCeoZ6FZOMGFRmV4sPfzAUhlC3hdj+DF

+3n2n/QIwPYzh15YiBgJ5Aph11kFUjLywzjDZGHYm/GyjxeCL/8FnOviMwccTlxh6

+5fNkL0eg==

 </digitalSignature>